Find Good Health Information

 2. How often is the site updated?

 - The website should be consistently available, with the date of the latest revision clearly posted.
-This usually appears at the bottom of the page.
+Revision dates often appear at the bottom of the page.

 3. Does the site present facts and not opinion?